TrevorBurnham/Jitter/README.markdown

 	jitter coffee js test -m

-If you don't want to hear a beep sound on errors, pass the '-s' as an option:
+If you don't want to hear a beep sound on errors, pass '-s' as an option:

     jitter coffee js -s